GabrielMorin1109/CanBF.MS-DBUID.21-Assignation/README.md

-# Assign Dissemination Block Unique Identifier to each Building Footprints produced by Microsoft either by direct intersections or by nearest features
+# Assign Dissemination Block Unique Identifier (DBUID) to each Building Footprints (BFs) produced by Microsoft either by direct intersections or by nearest features
+In order to speed up spatial operation on the BFs, I have assigned to each BF polygon either the DBUID that has an intersection with the polygon or the nearest DBUID feature.
+DBUID is a geographical information code and is described as follows :
+> "Each dissemination block is assigned a three-digit code.
+In order to uniquely identify each dissemination block in Canada, the two-digit province/territory (PR) code, the two-digit census division (CD) code and the four-digit dissemination area (DA) code must precede the dissemination block (DB) code. " (see : https://www12.statcan.gc.ca/census-recensement/2021/ref/dict/az/Definition-eng.cfm?ID=geo014)